William Beardmore and Company: Land weapons

-During the World War I Beardmore produced and repaired field artillery such as BL 6-inch 26 cwt howitzer or QF 18-pounder gun.
+During World War I, Beardmore produced and repaired field artillery such as BL 6-inch 26 cwt howitzer or QF 18-pounder gun.
 After the war it also developed a 40 mm anti-tank gun, a set of various field artillery systems and the so-called Beardmore-Farquhar light machine gun from the Farquhar–Hill rifle but none of the weapons was adopted due to the glut on the market caused by military surplus from WWI.

 Railway locomotives

 An attempt was made during the 1920s to diversify into the manufacture of railway locomotives at Dalmuir.
 Twenty 4-6-0 tender locomotives were built for the Great Eastern Railway as part of their class S69.
 Ninety London and North Western Railway Prince of Wales class locomotives were built between 1921 and 1922, along with an extra exhibition locomotive for the LNWR's successor, the London, Midland and Scottish Railway in 1924.
 They also built 90 'Jinty' tank engine for the LMS between 1928 and 1929.
 Beardmore's locomotive production was small compared with the established competition.